sts10/tidy/readme.markdown

 ## What is "Efficiency per character" and "Assumed entropy per char" and what's the difference?

 If we take the entropy per word from a list (log<sub>2</sub>(list_length)) and divide it by the length of the **average**-length word on the list, we get a value we might call "efficiency per character".
-This just means that, on average, you get X bits per character typed.
+This just means that, on average, you get _E_ bits per character typed.

 If we take the entropy per word from a list (log<sub>2</sub>(list_length)) and divide it by the length of the **shortest** word on the list, we get a value we might call "assumed entropy per char" (or character).

-For example, if we're looking at the 7,776-word EFF long list, we'd assume an entropy of 12.925 bits per word.
+For example, if we're looking at the EFF long list, we see that its' 7,776-words long, so we'd assume an entropy of 12.925 bits per word.
 The average word length is 7.0, so the efficiency is 1.8 bits per character.
-(I got this definition of efficiency from [an EFF blog post about their list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).)
-The list has 82 three-letter words on it, so we'd divide 12.925 by 3 and get an "assumed entropy per character" of about 4.31 bits per character.
+(I got this definition of "efficiency" from [an EFF blog post about their list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).)
+The shortest word on the list is three letters long, so we'd divide 12.925 by 3 and get an "assumed entropy per character" of about 4.31 bits per character.

 I contend that this second value in particular may be useful when we ask what the shortest word on a good word list should be.
 There may be an established method for determining what this minimum word length should be, but if there is I don't know about it yet.
 Here's the math I've worked out on my own.